 This strategy has been proven to be effective in changing behavior and is identified in Countermeasures That Work: A Highway Safety Countermeasure Guide For State Highway Safety Offices.
 In addition, mass media campaigns are an essential part of many deterrence and prevention countermeasures that depend on public knowledge to be effective.
-In fact, in order for high-visibility enforcement programs to be effective a communications and outreach component is critical to include in program development and planning.
+In fact, in order for a motorcycle safety program to be effective a communications and outreach component aimed at both motorists and motorcyclists is critical to include in program development and planning.